We offer valuable opportunities to volunteer and make a positive and lasting contribution to immigrants’ lives

 If you enjoy helping people directly over the phone or in-person, then you might be a great fit for this position.
 Ideally, we are searching for folks who are bilingual (English-Spanish) to help in this role.

 This project will ensure that our considerable case history is more readily accessible to our legal advocates, which should streamline and improve our ability to analyze and manage cases.

-These opportunities include the Internship Program for non-law students, the Legal Internship program for law students, and Programs Assistant (for internship positions only).
+These opportunities include the Internship Program for non-law students and the Pre-Law Internship program.

 Please contact our Volunteer Coordinators if you have any questions.